 - To support, facilitate, and benefit from the exchange of ideas with the Planning School including contributing to research and conference topics and through the sponsorship of a topical research paper each year.

 The following are examples of issues that have been discussed at Pragma conferences:

 Pragma conferences provide opportunities for graduate and senior level students to attend sessions and discussions.
-Pragma also holds a dinner session in conjunction with every meeting and invites students to come and mingle with the members of Pragma.
+Pragma also holds a networking dinner session in conjunction with every meeting and invites the School community to engage with the members of Pragma.

 Benefits of attending the Pragma seminars and dinners include:

 - opportunities to network and exchange ideas with professionals who bring a broad range of career experiences, personal insights and perspectives to urban and environmental issues